Art Education Resources, Tips and Tricks and Art Lesson Ideas

 Art Worksheets: How to Use Them to Enhance Your Art Curriculum

 I started creating art worksheets for my students for many reasons.
 Surprisingly, they interest my students and keep them engaged.
 I will be the first to admit I want students to create art and a lot of it.
 I would never assign worksheets as busy work, but I have grown to realize that they are often the fastest and most effective way to achieve a variety of goals.
-Here’s a short list of reasons and ways I use worksheets in my art classroom.
+Here’s a short list of reasons and ways I use art worksheets in my classroom.

 Using Art Worksheets to Review Content